 Scholarship and Award Information

 Generous donors enable the Department of Mathematical Sciences to offer the scholarships and awards listed below.
 Except for Lennes Exam awards and the Carolyn and Johnny Lott Scholarship, these scholarships and awards are for math majors; other eligibility requirements are listed below or on the application form.
 For additional scholarship opportunities, please visit also the scholarship pages of the College of Humanities and Sciences and the Davidson Honors College.
 All scholarships and information can be found at the UM Scholarship Portal.

 To apply, visit the UM Scholarship Portal.
 After completing and submitting the General Scholarship Application, continuing math majors will automatically be directed to the application for the undergraduate math scholarships.
-Application Deadline: TBA (sometime in March 2019)
+Application Deadline: March 1, 2019

 The Duane A. and Kathleen M. Adams Scholarship ($2000) is a merit-based, endowed scholarship for a math major entering their junior year.
 The scholarship is renewable for the senior year, so there are usually two students each year who receive an Adams Scholarship.
 Duane Adams received his B.A. in Mathematics from the University of Montana in 1960.
 Before his retirement in 2006 he was the Vice Provost for Research at Carnegie Mellon University.

 This scholarship for mathematics majors was established in 2007 by the estate of Josephine and Ernest Anderson, who graduated from UM in 1939: Ernest in mathematics and education, and Josephine in English.
 Ernest went on to obtain his master’s and doctoral degrees from UCLA.
 The winner of this $1300 award is selected based on academic achievement.